mbabynames search ✿

 Dream Genevieve

-"noble and strong" (Dream) meets "woman of the people" (Genevieve).
+"vision, aspiration" (Dream) meets "woman of the people" (Genevieve).
 The combination reads as complete.
 Neither name overshadows the other.
 Dream is 1 syllable.
 Genevieve at 3 adds length and rhythm.

 Dream Elizabeth